Retail Lease Review: Protect Your Retail Business

 Why Use SaferLease?

-Retail locations often depend on anchor tenants for foot traffic.
-We review whether your lease includes co-tenancy protections that reduce rent or allow termination if anchor tenants leave.
+Retail stores in shopping centers depend on anchor tenants for foot traffic.
+SaferLease identifies whether your lease includes co-tenancy protections that reduce rent or permit termination when anchors vacate — and flags leases with no co-tenancy provision, which leave you paying full rent in a half-empty center.

 What Your AI Lease Review Looks Like